davidfarrimond23/tech-docs/source/documentation/data_dictionary/tables/_fndng_applctns_prgrss_updts.md

 ## fndng_applctns_prgrss_updts

-Captures the link between funding applications andprogress_updates.
+Captures the link between funding applications and progress_updates.

 A single funding application can have *many* progress_updates.